Severance Pay Calculator: Understanding Severance Pay in Ontario

 If you are considering obtaining the assistance of an employment lawyer after you have been dismissed from your current employment, it is important that you act soon after your dismissal.
 You are not required to accept the package that is first presented to you by your employer.
 Consulting with an experienced employment lawyer may help you to determine whether or not you should seek more from your severance package.

 Consider booking a free consultation with the expert severance lawyers at Soni Law Firm.
-We are here to help you protect your rights as an employee and ensure you obtain a fair severance package that you are entitled to.
+We are here to help you protect your rights as an employee and ensure you obtain a fair severance package in Ontario that you are entitled to.